preignition/program-user-guide/guidance-notes/survey-app/form-editor/using-tooltips.md

 It is best practice to use Tooltips sparingly and keep the descriptions short so they render well on smaller devices such as tablets and phones

+### Accessibility and Touch-Screen Devices

+On touch-screen devices, tooltips are activated by a longpress (pressing and holding the word).
+This interaction is linked to accessibility, ensuring that scrolling and other touch interactions are not accidentally interrupted.

 ## Step 1

 Tooltips can be added anywhere you like in your survey by using this code;